Guest Posts

 Pumpkin Seeds: Health Benefits, Nutrients, and Recipes

 Pumpkin seeds are edible seeds from pumpkins and other varieties of gourd squash.
-The seeds are cream colored, flat, and oval with a nutty, slightly sweet flavor.
-They are roasted, salted, and eaten as a snack in many parts of the world.
+These seeds are cream-colored, flat, oval-shaped, and offer a nutty yet slightly sweet flavor.
+Across various parts of the world, they are commonly roasted, salted, and enjoyed as a tasty snack.

 Dayu contains other products and information you need, so please check it out.

-You can scoop seeds out of a carving pumpkin and roast them yourself or buy roasted pumpkin seeds from a grocery or health food store.
-You may see them labeled "pepitas."
-Pumpkin seeds and pepitas are basically the same thing except that pepitas have their cream-colored shells (hulls) removed and they come from specific varieties of pumpkin.
+You can scoop the seeds from a carving pumpkin and roast them at home or alternatively, purchase pre-roasted pumpkin seeds from grocery or health food stores.
+You may find them referred to as "pepitas."
+Although similar to pumpkin seeds, pepitas specifically come from certain pumpkin varieties and have had their cream-colored shells (hulls) removed.

 • Urinary tract and bladder infections